platformsh/platformsh-docs/src/configuration/app/storage.md

 The `mounts` key is an object whose keys are paths relative to the root of the application (that is, where the `.platform.app.yaml` file lives), and values are a 2-line mount definition.

-This section is optional; if your application does not need writeable local file storage simply omit the `mounts` section and set `disk` to a value to the minimum of 256.
+This section is optional; if your application does not need writable local file storage simply omit the `mounts` section and set `disk` to a value to the minimum of 256.

 Note that whether a mounted directory is web-accessible or not depends on the configuration of the `web.locations` block in `.platform.app.yaml`.
 It may be accessible, or not, and have different rules for different file types as desired.

 ## Basic mounts

-The following block defines a single writeable directory, `web/uploads`:
+The following block defines a single writable directory, `web/uploads`:

 ```yaml
 mounts: